decipher6/crunchy-combinator/ETHICS.md

 # Ethics

-This project is an automated web scraper that collects data from Y Combinator's website.
+This project is an automated web scraper that collects data from Y Combinator's website and enriches the data using data from CrunchBase.
 The data is used for analysis and educational purposes.

 ## Responsible Data Handling